 Be careful with what you say– your brain is listening.

-Believe that you will be completely healed the way you believe a letter you put in the mail will reach its intended destination, or the way you believe the Eiffel Tower is in Paris, although you have never personally seen it yourself.
-Thoughts/words perhaps formed in frustration such as, “Oh, I am just NEVER going to get better!” or “Ugh, my body is so messed up…” send a command to your brain that is very detrimental to your healing progress.
+Believe that you will be completely healed the way you believe a letter you put in the mail will reach its intended destination, or the way you believe the Eiffel Tower is in Paris, although you may have never personally seen it yourself.
+Thoughts/words perhaps formed in frustration and despair such as, “Oh, I am NEVER going to get better!” or “Ugh, my body is so messed up…” or send a command to your brain that is very detrimental to your healing progress.
 Shift your focus from the illness, to the healing.
 Be patient with yourself!
 It may not be easy to change thinking patterns, but the more sick you are, the more disciplined you have to be.
 Just like you form a habit of taking your remedies, etc, you must develop the habit of speaking and thinking healing things.
-For example, when I’m feeling badly, I repeat to myself out loud, “I am healed in the name of Jesus Christ, my body is strong and functions perfectly in the name of Jesus Christ,” even though I’m feeling the exact opposite.
+For example, when I’m feeling badly, I repeat to myself out loud, “I am healed in the name of Jesus Christ.
+My body is strong and functions perfectly in the name of Jesus Christ,” even though I’m feeling the exact opposite.
 That script has a bit of my own personal touch on it, but you get the idea.

 Proverbs 21:23 ESV